DarkaMaul/fluffy-octo-train/docs/gear.md

 + **Our rating**: :material-star: :material-star: :material-star: :material-star: :material-star-outline:
 + **Would bring back again**: yes

 On Jans advices, we took it with us.
 It allowed us to _phone_ home every night to send our position.
-We never had to use the SOS functionnality but met some hikers that had to on a hike we did.
+We never had to use the SOS functionality but met some hikers that had to on a hike we did.

 ### Alexis' gear